chaosdorf/dorfctl/Readme.md

 `./dorfctl.py [enable|disable|toggle|do] <device>`

-Use 'do' for shutdown and unshutdown
+Use 'do' for shutdown and wakeup

 # Examples